-Last words are important.
-When a person knows that their time on earth is coming to an end, they take great care in what they communicate.
+For example, see "John MacArthur on Sermon Application," Grace to You, coming to an end, they take great care in what they communicate.
 A husband and father will make sure his wife and children know how much he cares for them and will give them any special instructions to secure their future needs.
 In the case of a great leader, he or she will desire to ensure the future success of their followers and the carrying on of their vision.
 In Scripture, last words also play an important role in the life of God's people.
 Moses assures the Israelites that God will keep His promises to give them the land He promised (Deut 31).
 Joshua encourages God's people to remain faithful to the Lord (Josh 23).
-David charged Solomon to walk in all the ways of the Lord (1 Kings 2).
+David charged Solomon to walk in all the ways of the Lord (I Kings 2).
 In each case, a lifetime of wisdom and instruction is boiled down to the essential means of advancing God's ultimate purposes.
-In the same way, 2 Timothy records Paul's last written words to Timothy.2 These last words serve not only to ensure Timothy's ministry success, but also the success of Christ's church for all time (1 Tim 3:15; 2 Tim 2:2).3
+In the same way, 2 Timothy records Paul's last written words to Timothy.
+These last words serve not only to ensure Timothy's ministry success, but also the success of Christ's church for all time (1 Tim 3:15; 2 Tim 2:2).